What Is Spirituality? A Practical Guide For Beginners

 Step 1: Building a relationship with your true self

 Practices that build a better relationship with ourselves (and others)

 Benefits of Personal Development

-Some of the rewards of this hard work are that we become more authentic.
+Some of the rewards of this hard work are that we heal.
+We start to have fewer “issues” with life and with other people.
+We become more authentic.
 We embody who we are with more confidence and calmness.
 We get triggered less and experience less anger, less jealousy, less fear.
 We have less ego and take things less personally.
 We start to know our needs and have more tolerance and love for both ourselves and others.

 Step 2: Building a Relationship with the Divine

 Practices that Build a Relationship with the Divine